Mallick17/AWS-CCP/README.md

 ## AWS Lambda
 - AWS Lambda pricing is based on the number of requests (function invocations) and the duration of execution.
 The request cost is based on the total number of requests across all your functions.
 The duration is calculated from the time your code begins executing until it returns or otherwise terminates, rounded up to the nearest 100ms.
 The price depends on the amount of memory you allocate to your function.
 You are charged for the total time that you consume, in increments of 1 ms.
+- AWS Lambda is a serverless computing service that allows developers to run their code without provisioning or managing servers.
+With Lambda, users can upload their code as functions, and Lambda automatically handles the underlying infrastructure, scaling, and availability.
+It supports various programming languages and integrates seamlessly with other AWS services.
+Lambda functions can be triggered by events from various sources, enabling event-driven architectures and facilitating the development of highly scalable and responsive applications with reduced operational overhead.
+You can configure an S3 bucket to trigger a Lambda function whenever specific events occur, such as object creation, deletion, or modification.
+The Lambda function can then perform custom actions or process the event data.

 ## Amazon EC2 Fleet
 - Amazon EC2 Fleet is a feature that simplifies the provisioning of Amazon EC2 capacity across different Amazon EC2 instance types, Availability Zones, and purchase models (On-Demand, Reserved, and Spot Instances) in a single API call.
 This service is designed to maintain the high availability of applications in the face of unpredictable demand by deploying instances in multiple Availability Zones and managing them as a single logical unit.
 This way, EC2 Fleet allows users to optimize their cost and performance, while ensuring capacity is balanced across the specified Availability Zones.